 You might be surprised to learn that the P.O.W.E.R. program originated at Sona Bank in Virginia, and not with Fidelity.
-Tammy O’Shea, Fidelity’s CMO, learned about the program from her friend and colleague Michelle, during a conference for marketing in the banking industry in 2015.
+Tammy learned about the program from her friend and colleague Michelle, during a conference for marketing in the banking industry in 2015.

-Though Tammy loved the idea and immediately recognized its potential, she was new to the Fidelity Bank team, hired in 2015 to lead a major business rebranding project.
-“I sat on the P.O.W.E.R. idea for about a year ‘cause I knew if I sprung it on my employers they’d think I lost my mind and that I wasn’t focusing on the things they needed me to be focusing on at that time” Tammy says of the program’s origins, giving us a glimpse at a knack for timing that has clearly served her well in her career.
+Though Tammy loved the idea and immediately recognized its potential, she was still new to the Fidelity Bank team and working on a major business rebranding project.
+“I sat on the P.O.W.E.R. idea for about a year.
+I knew if I sprung it on my employers, they’d think I lost my mind and worry I wasn’t focusing on the things they needed me to be focusing on at that time,” Tammy says of the program’s origins, giving us a glimpse at a knack for timing that has clearly served her well in her career.